pammacdotnet/TypstPaper/paper.typ

 / `metadata`: function enables embedding arbitrary values without producing visible content, which can later be retrieved using `query`.
 This is particularly useful for storing and accessing auxiliary information that informs document behavior or content generation.

 == Integrated development environments
 Typst integrates seamlessly with existing integrated development environments, such as Visual Studio Code (@fig:vscode).
 For instance, extensions like Tinymist#footnote[https://github.com/Myriad-Dreamin/tinymist], provide a comprehensive environment for Typst document creation.
 Tinymist offers features such as syntax highlighting, real-time previews, code completion, and error diagnostics, enhancing the editing experience.
 Users can initialize Typst projects using built-in templates, format documents with LSP-enhanced formatters, and manage local packages directly within VS Code.
-These tools collectively transform almost any code editor or development platform into a powerful solution for Typst-based typesetting.
+These tools collectively transform almost any code editor or development platform into a powerful solution for Typst-based typesetting. // Mention Neovim etc.

 #figure(
-  image("vscode.jpg"),
+  // Update image:
+  // - use VSCodium (if UI is any different)
+  // - hide copilot
+  // - Use English (or create a i18n-like example, though one already exists)
+  // - include code that is on the screenshot image("vscode.jpg"),
   kind: image,
   caption: [Typst can also be used through modern code editors.],